LoginRadius/engineering-portal/content/blog/Best-hacking-tools/index.md

 It is an integrated platform that's used for activity a check on net application security.
-It provides a large variety of tools that are used from initial mapping to exploiting the vulnerabilities within the applications.
+It provides a large variety of tools that are used from initial mapping to exploiting the applications' vulnerabilities.
 Once the issues are detected, hackers will use it to break into the security of the system.

 Burp Suite comes in 3 editions:
   1. Community Edition: It is available free of charge for downloading.
-  2. Professional Edition: Penetration testers and bug bounty hunters utilizes it.
+  2. Professional Edition: Penetration testers and bug bounty hunters utilize it.
-  3. Enterprise Edition: An organization utilises it.
+  3. Enterprise Edition: An organization utilizes it.

 Burp Suite features:
   * It may be used to launch attacks on internet Applications.
 It will check and detect Cross-site scripting (XSS) and SQL injection.
-  * It operates as an internet proxy server that helps in permitting interception, inspection, and modification of network traffic.
+  * It operates as an internet proxy server that helps permit interception, inspection, and modification of network traffic.

 Burp Suite download link: